 The Best AMD X570 Motherboards For Your Next Ryzen 3000 Build

-AMD has just launched the AMD Ryzen 3000 series CPUs that support PCIe 4.0.
 If you are on the verge of getting one of the new Ryzen CPUs, then you are going to need a compatible motherboard.
-Fortunately for (some) existing Ryzen owners, certain previous-gen boards will be able to house the upcoming Ryzen 3000s.
+Fortunately for some existing Ryzen owners, some previous-gen boards are able to house Ryzen 3000s.
 Here’s a quick overview:

-When or if your particular board will support Ryzen 3000/Zen 2 depends on the manufacturer.
-While the socket is the same, and AMD claims that you can use any motherboard with the new AMD Ryzen CPUs, a BIOS update will be required at the very least.
+If your individual board will support Ryzen 3000 depends on the manufacturer.
+While the socket is the same – and AMD claims that you can use any B450 or X470 motherboard with the new AMD Ryzen CPUs – a BIOS update will be required.

 High-End, Mid-Range, and Budget AMD X570 Motherboards

 High-end chips such as the new Ryzen 3900X that comes with 12 cores and 24 threads will need more power (105W TDP).
-You should go for a high-end motherboard in order to take full advantage of that powerful chip, especially if you’re going to overclock.
-As for other features, a good rule of thumb is to only pay for the features that you plan on using, now or in the near future.
+You should go for a high-end motherboard with a good VRM in order to take full advantage of that powerful chip if you’re going to overclock.
+However, if you’re building a mid-range system, only pay for the features that you plan on using.

-Even after examining all currently available X570 motherboards in detail, it’s hard to pick a winner.
+It’s hard to pick an overall winner among the top X570 motherboards.
 But some of them will likely come close enough depending on your requirements.
 Based on their specs and averages from all professional reviews in our database, these are the boards that we feel comfortable recommending in the E-ATX (super premium), ATX (enthusiast) and ATX (value) categories.